etnitz/Memory-Flash-Cards/README.md

 ### ***Updates***

-I am going to add a restart and work on add a scoring system.
+I am going to add a restart and work on adding a scoring system.

  ***
 ### ***Credits***